Early Departure in the Morning

 After another hour the time had finally come.
 The first whale sharks were sighted.
 Scattered far in the sea, the dorsal fins and some other small boats could be seen.
 In consultation with the naturalist guide, the boat captain headed for a single female whale shark.
-The size was estimated to be about 7 meters, which was not particularly huge, but still impressive enough.
+The size was estimated to be about 23 feet (7 meters), which was not particularly huge, but still impressive enough.

 Slowly we approached the animal and the guide lady gave final instructions on how to behave when in the water with the behemoth.
 Always two people together with the guide were allowed to swim with the whale shark.
 This lasted 10-15 minutes each and soon it was our turn.
 We quickly put on our flippers, closed our wetsuits, put on our snorkels and diving goggles, got our cell phones ready in their waterproof cases, and were already waiting at the edge of the boat for the signal.

 “Go”, it was now said and we jumped into the water.
 To the left and right of the whale shark we swam in its direction, the naturalist guide always close by.
 The majestic fish moved slowly and yet so fast that I had trouble keeping up.
 What a feeling!
 I was not afraid and was just deeply impressed by this beautiful fascinating creature.
 My attempt to take a few photos failed because the cell phone camera had turned off and I was too busy following the female whale shark.